flyonspeed/TronView/README.md

   Demo data is saved in lib/inputs/_example_data

   Using the -c FILENAME command line option loads data from the _example_data folder.

+  Example to run the MGL_V2.bin data file would look like this:

+  `sudo python hud.py -i serial_mgl -c MGL_V2.bin`

 # MGL Data